arcticoder/analog-playback-simulator/README.md

 * No video (ex.
 RCA selectavision, VHS, Betamax, etc) yet, but anything mplayer can play should be doable in the long term.
 * Limiting rule complexity (ex. random noise from fault introduction) and global states (ex. dirty head/needle) for initial milestones
 * This is not a DJ app nor is it intended to be, even though the first use case will be vinyl records.
 Standard usage only.
+* Machine image sizes must be 800x600, JPEG not supported
-* Image sizes must be 800x600
+* Media image sizes must be 600x600, JPEG not supported

 # Requirements
 * mplayer in system path